 Identify strategic opportunities to align resources or seek new resource opportunities to achieve identified annual priorities and present to EC for action.

 Leadership and Membership: The PSC Chair is a representative of the signatory that is chairing the EC.
 The PSC is comprised of high-level State and Federal leaders.
-State membership to the PSC consists of a delegation that includes members at the Secretary level of major State departments.
+State membership to the PSC consists of a delegation that includes members at the cabinet office, Secretary, Director, or Commissioner level of environmental, natural resource, agriculture and other relevant agencies .
 States have the latitude to decide upon the size of that delegation and may add to or subtract from their delegation at any time.
 Federal membership to the PSC consists of a Federal delegation at a level commensurate with State secretary level.
 CBC membership consists of the Commission’s Executive Director.
 At the PSC, all members of the delegations are invited to participate in the discussion; however, each delegation is expected to provide one position for decision-making purposes.
 Advisory Committee Chairs serve in an advisory capacity to the PSC and are therefore non-voting members of the PSC.

 Duration of Membership: Members are appointed by EC principal.
 The Chair rotates at the same frequency as the rotation for the EC Chair, and representing the same signatory as the EC chair.